Leadership

 Emil Kallina General Counsel

-Emil Kallina was educated at Bowdoin College (BA), the University of Maryland School of Law (J.D.), and New York University School of Law (LL.M. in Taxation).
-He is licensed to practice law in Maryland and the District of Columbia, and is admitted to practice before the U.S. Fourth Circuit Court of Appeals, the U.S. Circuit Court of Appeals for the District of Columbia, the U.S. District Court of Maryland, the U.S. District Court for the District of Columbia, and the U.S. Tax Court.
+Emanuel “Emil” J. Kallina, II was educated at Bowdoin College (BA), the University of Maryland School of Law (J.D.), and New York University School of Law (LL.M. in Taxation).
+He is licensed to practice law in Maryland and the District of Columbia and is admitted to practice before the U.S. Fourth Circuit Court of Appeals, the U.S. Circuit Court of Appeals for the District of Columbia, the U.S. District Court of Maryland, the U.S. District Court for the District of Columbia, and the U.S. Tax Court.

-While Emil currently focuses his practice on estate and charitable planning for high net worth individuals, he has practiced extensively over the years in the related fields of business law, corporate tax law, partnerships, and real estate.
+Emil is the managing member of Kallina & Associates, LLC.
+He works extensively with tax-exempt and governance issues facing charities and charitable vehicles such as the pooled income fund, charitable lead and remainder trusts, donor-advised funds, supporting organizations, and private foundations.
+While Emil currently focuses his practice on estate and charitable planning for high-net-worth individuals, he has practiced extensively over the years in the related fields of business law, corporate tax law, partnerships, and real estate.

 Emil is the founder of CharitablePlanning.com, a website dedicated to professionals who need the tools to complete planned and major gifts.
-He is also a co-founder of the Planned Giving Design Center (www.pgdc.com), a former member of the Board of Directors of Partnership of Philanthropic Planners (now known as the National Association of Charitable Gift Planning), former Chairman (5 years) of the Government Relations Committee of the National Council of Planned Giving, a co-founder of the Chesapeake Planned Giving Council, Chairman of the Board and President of The James Foundation, a member of the Board of Directors and General Counsel to the National Community Foundation, a member of the Board of Directors of Search Ministries, Inc., a former and current member of the boards of trustees or directors of a number of other non-profits, and an expert witness on estate planning and charitable matters.
+He is also a co-founder of the Planned Giving Design Center (www.pgdc.com), a former member of the Board of Directors (and former Chair) of K-Love Radio (Educational Media Foundation), Search Ministries, Inc., the American Council on Gift Annuities, the National Association of Charitable Gift Planners (formerly, PPP and NPCG), former Chairman (5 years) of the Government Relations Committee of the NACGP, and a co-founder of the Chesapeake Planned Giving Council.
+In 2022, Emil was inducted into the National Association of Charitable Gift Planners Hall of Fame.

-Emil has testified on a number of occasions before the IRS on pending matters and has worked extensively with the staff of the various Congressional committees regarding charitable legislation.
+Emil has testified multiple times before the IRS on pending regulatory matters and has worked extensively with the staff of the various Congressional committees on charitable legislation.

 Emil is a nationally recognized speaker on estate planning and charitable giving and a frequent author on these topics.